riyazdf/cli/docs/reference/commandline/trust_sign.md

 Enter passphrase for root key with ID 36cac18:
 Enter passphrase for new repository key with ID 731396b:
 Repeat passphrase for new repository key with ID 731396b:
-Enter passphrase for new targets/alice key with ID 6d52b29:
+Enter passphrase for new alice key with ID 6d52b29:
-Repeat passphrase for new targets/alice key with ID 6d52b29:
+Repeat passphrase for new alice key with ID 6d52b29:
 Created signer: alice
 Finished initializing "docker.io/example/trust-demo"
 The push refers to a repository [docker.io/example/trust-demo]